 4. Barbell 45-Degree Incline Row

-Here are the steps to perform an incline rowing with a barbell:
+To perform an incline rowing with a barbell:

 - Set the bench to a 45-degree angle incline height.

-- Holding a barbell with an overhand grip, lie on the bench with your face down and lower chest on the edge of it.
+- Holding a barbell with an overhand grip, lie on the bench with your face down and your lower chest on the edge of it.
 Your hands should be slightly shoulder-width apart and palms facing in.

 - Keep your head and spine in a neutral position and let the bar hang underneath your chest.
 That’s the start.